IDMNYU/DM1123-VFS-FA15-FL/projects/studio_event_poster.md

     * You can use an upcoming event at an actual institution (like MoMA or BAM), or it can be fictional

-* **Using the printed template provided, sketch 10 concepts for each word (total of 30 sketches)**
+* **Using the printed template provided, sketch 5 concepts for each word (total of 30 sketches)**
-  * Experiments with the various composition concepts mentioned in class and in the readings
+  1. Using only spacing&mdash;all type must be the same font and size
-  * Compositions should express the meaning of the word
+  2. Using spacing, scale, and type weight
-  * Use only one word per comp
+  3. Using all of the above, plus rotation/axis and an image
   * Use only one color, the black / gray of your pen or pencil (no colored pencils or markers)